 Most suppliers have several different warehouses that they use to store their products.
-Dsco allows suppliers to add warehouse information to products and provide an address for each warehouse.
-Although warehouse information is not required by the Dsco platform, some of your retailers may request that you include warehouse information when you upload your items to Dsco.
+The Dsco platform allows suppliers to add warehouse information to products and provide an address for each warehouse.
+Although warehouse information is not required by the Dsco platform, some of your retailers may request that you include warehouse information when you upload your items.

 The address for each warehouse can either be defined at the same time inventory is created or after warehouses have already been assigned to products.
-Follow the steps below to add warehouses addresses to you Dsco account:
+Follow the steps below to add warehouse addresses to your Dsco account:

 Instead of reading this documentation article, if you'd prefer to see a walkthrough directly in the Dsco portal on how to add warehouse information then click this link: Adding Warehouses

 Step 1: Click the navigation menu and select Settings > Warehouse Manager.